vicinzu/rpi-sr-button/README.md

 # pi-shutdown
-Shutdown Raspberry Pi if a defined pin is pulled down
+Shutdown Raspberry Pi if a defined pin is pulled down.
+This can for example be used to shutdown a headless Raspberry Pi (including Raspberry Pi zero) gracefully (without risking to damage the file system on the sd card).

 To install: